 Jonathan Manthorpe has been a foreign correspondent, political reporter, and international affairs columnist for nearly forty years, with extensive TV and radio interview experience.
 His last book, Claws of the Panda: Beijing's Campaign of Influencer and Intimidation in Canada, was one of the Globe and Mail Top 100 Books of 2019 and was also shortlisted for the Hubert Evans Non-Fiction Award.
 He is based in Victoria, BC.

-Saturday Oct 30th: 10am

-Zoom Only

-"The Dragon and the Snow Lion: China's Relationship with Tibet"

-Presenter: Tsering Shakya

-Professor UBC (Institute of Asian Research).
+Saturday Oct 30th: 10am Zoom and On-campus Lecture Theatre (Turpin A110) "The Dragon and the Snow Lion: China's Relationship with Tibet" Presenter: Tsering Shakya Professor UBC (Institute of Asian Research).